 After fuzzification and inference procedure, each applicant will have a corresponding value for each linguistic term of the output variable.
 For example the corresponding value of the linguistic term "the SCORE is medium" is 0.28 for equation (2) for the above example.
 Assume that the corresponding values for the other linguistic terms are "SCORE is low" is 0.1, and "SCORE is high" is 0.2.
 The procedure to transform these linguistic values into the numeric output is called defuzzification.
 Basically it consists of two main steps.
 The first step is to find out the representative value for each linguistic term.
 Usually it is the value with membership function equal to 1.
 The second step is to summarize these linguistic outputs.
-For the second step, we do the weighted sum of the representative values and its corresponding extent values.
-For example, assume the representative values for each linguistic term of the output variable is $\{0.25,0.5,0.75\}$ as depicted in Figure 1d, then with the corresponding validity extent of each linguistic term $\{0.10,0.28,0.20\}$, the final output value is equal to 0.10(0.25) + 0.28(0.5) + 0.20(0.75) = 0.315.
+For the second step, we do the weighted sum of the representative values for each linguistic term of the output variable is $\{0.25, 0.5, 0.75\}$ as depicted in Figure 1d, then with the corresponding validity extent of each linguistic term $\{0.10, 0.28, 0.20\}$, the final output value is equal to $0.10^(0.25) + 0.28^(0.5) + 0.20^(0.75) = 0.315$.
 In other words, the final credit score for this case is 0.315.

-This defuzzification method is called the method of gravity, which is one of the most commonly used defuzzification methods.
-8 .
+This defuzzification method is called the method of gravity, which is one of the most commonly used defuzzification methods.8 \cdot